 you need to dig, the homeowner has the responsibility to call JULIE

 because it is the law.
-JULIE will notify USIC Locating Services, Inc.
+JULIE will notify USIC Locating Services, LLC

-to mark the lines of the water provider, electricity provider, &
+to mark the lines of the water provider, electricity provider, communications &

 gas because those conduits are assets owned by their respective

 vendors.
-Gas and electric do get marked to the house, but phone and
+Gas and electric get marked to the house, but communication and

 water lines generally do not get marked to the house.
 Marking